anjuna-block-manager.sh

 Permissions

-The volume creation and serving require no special permissions, and can be run by most standard users of a system.
+Creating the volume and making it available to enclaves does not require special permissions and can be done by most standard users of a system.

 as root.